 Enterprise Ethereum Alliance

 It’s another worthy consortium for our blockchain consortium list.
-Vitalk Buterin actually is the original founder of Ethereum.
+Vitalik Buterin actually is the original founder of Ethereum.
 However, as the original Ethereum is a public blockchain, they decided to roll out an enterprise-grade one as well.

 Blockchain consortium r3 is actually the oddball in the blockchain consortium list.
 How?
 Well, this is one of the dual-focused consortia at present.
 Not only blockchain consortium r3 have an open-source version of their platform Corda, but they also offer a commercial one for enterprises.

 Another great deal is that both platforms are compatible with each other.
 So, switching between them would be an easy task.
 At present, blockchain consortium r3 has an ecosystem of 200+ members and growing.
-However, I have to say, their tech is more geared for financial niches.
+However, we have to say, their tech is more geared for financial niches.
 But blockchain consortium r3 is slowly trying to reach other use cases as well.

 Many major names are already pursuing blockchain consortium r3 at present.